Novel aspects of integrability for NLSMs in symmetric spaces: On the definition of the basis in the enhanced space

 \subsection{Sphere with Euclidean world-sheet}

-Even though we will not discuss Euclidean world-sheets further, we present the basis used in the reduction when the target space is a hypersphere.
+Even though we will not discuss Euclidean world-sheets further, we present the basis used in the reduction when the target space is a sphere.
 In this case it follows that

 We define the Pohlmeyer field as